ShrinilL/TraffIQ/README.md

 # Smart-Traffic-Management-System

+TraffIQ is a smart traffic management system that controls traffic signal timings dynamically.

 “Driving intelligence into every intersection from congestion to coordination where traffic flows smarter, safer, and greener.”

 The uniqueness of our project lies in its real-time adaptive traffic control using low-cost